University of Canberra revives mainframe degree course

 “The proposed program is both practical and academically sound to meet industry needs and ensure that graduates will be employable once qualified,” he added.

-The course is a revival of a similar one that ran between 2001 and 2011.
+The course – which is still to get final approval by the university's academic board – is a revival of a similar one that ran between 2001 and 2011.
 It came to an end as a result of the global financial crisis, but not before graduating 262 students.

 “I look forward to watching the trainees learn at the University and progress with their sponsoring employers during this dynamic and rapidly evolving time in the IBM Z space,” said Column 72 director Dr Murray Woods.